Factbox: Syria's energy sector

 * A blockade on oil trade could still cause power cuts.
 But, with gas output rising rapidly, Syria is becoming less reliant on oil and aims to use only gas in power plants by 2014.

 * Syria has imported gas from Egypt through the Arab Gas Pipeline (AGP) since 2008, with imports of 0.69 bcm in 2010.
-The pipeline has been rocked by a series of explosions in 2011.
+The pipeline was rocked by a series of explosions in 2011.

 COMPANIES